Travel to New York City during Covid-19: What you need to know before you go – KION546

 What’s the Covid situation?

-As of July 29, more than 33,000 total confirmed and probable deaths and more than 972,000 total confirmed or probable cases were registered.
-There’s been a test positivity rate of about 1.97% in the past 28 days, a rate that’s increasing in recent weeks.
+As of August 3, more than 33,500 total confirmed and probable deaths and nearly 980,000 total confirmed or probable cases were registered.
+There’s been a test positivity rate of about 2.46% in the past 28 days, a rate that’s increasing in recent weeks.

 What can visitors expect?

-New York’s busy streets fell quiet at the start of the pandemic, but they are now picking up again.
-And summer is looking to be even better.
+New York’s busy streets fell quiet at the start of the pandemic, but they are getting busy again.
 Restaurants, movie theaters and other venues that appeal to tourists can now operate at full capacity if they choose.

+The city is strongly recommending masking indoors, but has decided not to make it a mandate.
+However, vaccination will soon be mandated for employees and patrons of indoor dining, fitness and entertainment venues.

+The “Key to NY pass” will launch August 16 and begin being enforced September 13, according to an announcement on August 3 by Mayor de Blasio.

 Broadway remains set to fully reopen in September, and tickets are now on sale.
 You can see a listing of shows at Broadway.com.
 The Empire State Building’s 86th floor Observatory is open.

 Cautions do remain in place though. and you’ll need to remain flexible.
-For instance, the Metropolitan Museum of Art still requires visitors to wear a mask as of July 29, even if you’re fully vaccinated.
+For instance, the Metropolitan Museum of Art still requires visitors to wear a mask, even if you’re fully vaccinated.

-More indoor mask requirements should be expected given the CDC’s recently revised guidance recommending indoor masking in public places even for the fully vaccinated.

 A trip to NYC could cost you less now, too.
 Mayor de Blasio signed an executive order eliminating the 5.875% hotel room occupancy tax rate through August 31.